qirashi/dvpl_go/README_EN.md

 # dvpl_go [RU](README.md) | [EN]
-Dvpl converter to Go Lang.
-(Using the "C" code)

  > [!NOTE]
  > In this converter, the [lz4](https://github.com/lz4/lz4) library was used to speed up compression and improve its quality.